-Students, faculty, staff and alumni should take advantage of the many programs, training, offices and other helpful resources found across the CMU community.
+Students, faculty, and staff should take advantage of the centers, offices and affinity groups found across the CMU community.

 Our trained communication consultants help CMU students, faculty and staff convey their ideas logically, clearly and effectively in one-on-one sessions and classroom workshops.

 Intercultural Communication Center (ICC)